mecusbans/ICT-Net/README.md

 mecusbans@gmail.com

 #   Acknowledgments
-The authors thank the Chongqing University Cancer hospital for their support.
+The authors thank the Chongqing University Cancer Hospital for their support.

 # Cite this article